Aheesh/MintMessage/README.md

 # MintMessage

-The following repository is for Anon Communicator application which mints annonymous messages that can then be sent between NFT owner and interestedy party to start a correspondence or show interest in the NTF.
+The following repository is for Anon Communicator application which mints annonymous messages that can then be sent between NFT owner and interested party to start a correspondence or show interest in the NTF.

 ![annon_communicator](Images/anon_communicator.jpg)

 # Anon Communicator: new application

-This is a tool that helps in miniting annonymous messages to NFT owner to start correspondence on the NFT.
+This is a tool that helps mint and send annonymous messages to a NFT owner to start correspondence on the NFT.

-The current project is the inital design and development of the application to get MVP that can be tested on the current market cycle.
+The current project is the inital design and development of the application to get a MVP that can be tested on the current market cycle.

 ---